aws-samples/awsome-distributed-training/1.architectures/2.aws-parallelcluster/README.md

 ## 2. Pre-requisites

-Before deploying a cluster, let's ensure you have installed the AWS ParallelCluster (PC) CLI, and that you have generated an EC2 key pair for the head node later on.
+Before deploying a cluster, let's ensure you have installed the AWS ParallelCluster (PCluster) CLI, and that you have generated an EC2 key pair for the head node later on.
 If you have both PC installed and the key pair generated then skip this section and go [deploy-a-cluster section](#3-deploy-clusters).

 ### 2.1.
 Install AWS ParallelCluster CLI

 Run the script below to install AWS ParallelCluster CLI in a Python virtual environment and access this environment.

 ```bash
 export VIRTUAL_ENV_PATH=~/pcluster_env # change the path to your liking
 export AWS_REGION=us-east-1